Reducing our environmental impact while maintaining safe, reliable, and affordable service.

 The IRP is NW Natural’s long-term plan to serve customers and answer questions, such as: How much gas will our customers use?
 How much energy can we save through conservation?
 Where will NW Natural get its gas supply?
-Please join us for a discussion of these and other topics to help develop the IRP.
+During this workshop, NW Natural discussed these and other topics to help develop the IRP.

 2022 IRP Technical Working Groups (TWG)

 |March 28, 2022|